Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

-A permanent elevated campervan bed is one of the most common van bed designs – it’s essentially a wooden frame that sits at the back of the interior at varying heights.
+A permanent elevated campervan bed is one of the most common van bed designs.
+It’s essentially a wooden frame that sits at the back of the interior at varying heights.
 You can build the bed quite high up so that the back of the van acts like a garage to store ample gear.

-This bed design is great for wide campervans like Dodge Promasters where you can sleep across the van.
+This bed design is great for wide campervans like Dodge Promasters, where you can sleep across the van.

 If you want to buy a premade platform bed, check out these companies: